Live Cinema/ Tim Hyde

 This installment of Live Cinema focuses on the work of Brooklyn-based artist Tim Hyde who employs video and photography to investigate the relationship between time and architecture.
 For Hyde, architectural spaces are experienced and transformed in time by those who inhabit them, a concept translated visually by the use of time-based mediums - video and collaged photography.
 The urban architecture and its presence in the mental landscape of city dwellers hold an equally important place in Hyde’s investigation as he attempts to capture the inconspicuous changes in its details.
 This exhibition includes a new series of photographic collages and a selection of single- and multiple-channel videos.
 Please Note:

 Tim Hyde in conversation with Adelina Vlas, Assistant Curator, Modern and Contemporary Art

 Friday, March 20 at 6 p.m., Seminar Room, Ground Floor Curator: Adelina Vlas, Assistant Curator, Modern and Contemporary Art

-(215) 684-7860.
+For additional information, contact the Communications Department of the Philadelphia Museum of Art phone at 215-684-7860, by fax at 215-235-0050, or by e-mail at firstname.lastname@example.org.
 The Philadelphia Museum of Art is located on the Benjamin Franklin Parkway at 26th Street.
-For general information, call (215) 763-8100, or visit the Museum's website at www.philamuseum.org.
+For general information, call (215) 763-8100.